friendlycode/codeforgr/_resources/submitapost.md

 ## Create a new file for your post and add your avatar

-In a Jekyll site like Code for DC's, blog posts live in the `blog` folder.
+In a Jekyll site like Friendly Code's, blog posts live in the `blog` folder.
 There are two folders there: `_drafts` and `_posts`.
 If you were working on a live version of the site, you'd use the `_drafts` folder to hide your post until it was ready, but since you're on a separate fork you should just work in `_posts`.

 Create a new file in `_posts`, with the name `yyyy-mm-dd-your-post-title`.
 You can use either the `.md` or `.html` file extension, depending on whether you wrote your post in Markdown or HTML.